 - Hold a valid study permit during the employment contract.

 - Be a full-time international student pursuing an undergraduate degree from York.
 To be considered full-time, you must be enrolled in both fall and winter academic sessions for the equivalent of 18 or more credits, preferably 9 credits per session (12 or more credits for students registered with Counselling and Disability Services, preferably 6 credits per session).
 Please note: Graduate, Exchange and Visiting students are ineligible for ISEF positions.

 - Demonstrate financial need (must complete the International Student Statement of Financial Need section of the application form found at the link below).

 - Not hold more than one ISEF position per term.

-If you meet the eligibility criteria, click here to complete and submit an application form to York International.
+If you meet the eligibility criteria, complete and submit an ISEF Application for Students, which includes the international student financial profile.
 You will be notified of your eligibility for ISEF positions by an email from York International.
 Please note eligibility to hold an ISEF position does NOT guarantee employment.

 You are required to maintain your eligibility status during your employment contract.
 If you receive Permanent Resident status, you are no longer eligible to hold an ISEF position effective the date of your immigration status changes.